-Does Your Health Insurance Plan Cover Substance Abuse Treatment?
+Does My Health Insurance Plan Cover Alcohol and Drug Treatment?

 Despite that requirement, there are still differences among health plans in terms of how long they pay for alcohol or drug rehab, which types of treatment they cover, and even which rehabs they are willing to pay for.
 If you are interested in a specific type of treatment or a specific outpatient rehab center, it is still important to make sure that it is covered by your health plan.
 You can answer this question by contacting your health insurance provider directly or speaking to the treatment center you want to enroll in.

 Southern California Rehabs Covered By Health Insurance

 There are many types of types of addiction treatment available.
 Different treatment approaches can be effectively utilized to help people on different ends of the addiction severity spectrum.
 People with comorbid mental health disorders also often require specialized treatment.
 Drug and alcohol addiction treatment is delivered in a wide variety of settings.
 Health insurance companies are required to cover a wide range of addiction treatment approaches.